Moody’s (NYSE:MCO) Releases Q1 2022 Earnings Guidance

-Moody’s (NYSE:MCO – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $2.500-$3.000 for the period, compared to the Thomson Reuters consensus estimate of $3.380.
+Moody’s (NYSE:MCO – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+The company provided EPS guidance of $2.500-$3.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.380.
 The company issued revenue guidance of -.

-A number of research firms have issued reports on MCO.
-BMO Capital Markets lowered their target price on Moody’s from $402.00 to $365.00 and set an outperform rating for the company in a report on Friday, March 11th.
-Zacks Investment Research cut Moody’s from a buy rating to a hold rating and set a $419.00 price objective for the company. in a report on Friday, December 17th.
-Robert W. Baird assumed coverage on Moody’s in a report on Tuesday, March 8th.
-They issued an outperform rating and a $363.00 price objective for the company.
-Credit Suisse Group decreased their price objective on Moody’s from $415.00 to $395.00 and set an outperform rating for the company in a report on Friday, March 11th.
-Finally, Barclays decreased their price objective on Moody’s from $450.00 to $400.00 and set an overweight rating for the company in a report on Friday, March 11th.
-Five analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-According to data from MarketBeat, Moody’s presently has a consensus rating of Buy and an average target price of $395.69.
+Moody’s (NYSE:MCO – Get Rating) last released its quarterly earnings data on Thursday, February 10th.
+The business services provider reported $2.33 earnings per share for the quarter, missing the consensus estimate of $2.38 by ($0.05).
+Moody’s had a return on equity of 91.13% and a net margin of 35.61%.
+The firm had revenue of $1.54 billion for the quarter, compared to the consensus estimate of $1.51 billion.
+During the same period in the previous year, the business earned $1.91 EPS.
+The firm’s revenue was up 19.3% compared to the same quarter last year.
+On average, research analysts predict that Moody’s will post 12.01 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, March 18th.
-Stockholders of record on Friday, February 25th were given a dividend of $0.70 per share.
-The ex-dividend date was Thursday, February 24th.
-This is an increase from Moody’s’s previous quarterly dividend of $0.62.
-This represents a $2.80 annualized dividend and a dividend yield of 0.85%.
-Moody’s’s payout ratio is presently 23.77%.
+Several equities analysts have commented on the stock.
+Zacks Investment Research downgraded shares of Moody’s from a buy rating to a hold rating and set a $419.00 price objective on the stock. in a report on Friday, December 17th.
+UBS Group cut their price objective on shares of Moody’s from $408.00 to $387.00 in a research report on Friday, February 11th.
+Stifel Nicolaus cut their price objective on shares of Moody’s from $400.00 to $385.00 and set a hold rating for the company in a research report on Friday, March 4th.
+Robert W. Baird assumed coverage on Moody’s in a research note on Tuesday, March 8th.
+They set an outperform rating and a $363.00 target price for the company.
+Finally, Barclays lowered their target price on Moody’s from $450.00 to $400.00 and set an overweight rating for the company in a research note on Friday, March 11th.
+Five equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $395.69.

-In other Moody’s news, CEO Robert Fauber sold 447 shares of the company’s stock in a transaction dated Tuesday, February 1st.
-The shares were sold at an average price of $343.98, for a total value of $153,759.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, CEO Robert Fauber sold 447 shares of the company’s stock in a transaction that occurred on Tuesday, February 1st.
+The stock was sold at an average price of $343.98, for a total value of $153,759.06.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Corporate insiders own 0.50% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Morgan Stanley lifted its stake in shares of Moody’s by 6.9% during the 2nd quarter.
-Morgan Stanley now owns 2,014,775 shares of the business services provider’s stock valued at $730,094,000 after buying an additional 130,904 shares in the last quarter.
-Stifel Financial Corp lifted its stake in shares of Moody’s by 2.0% during the 4th quarter.
-Stifel Financial Corp now owns 17,130 shares of the business services provider’s stock valued at $6,692,000 after buying an additional 339 shares in the last quarter.
-Vident Investment Advisory LLC lifted its stake in shares of Moody’s by 32.7% during the 4th quarter.
-Vident Investment Advisory LLC now owns 8,412 shares of the business services provider’s stock valued at $3,286,000 after buying an additional 2,071 shares in the last quarter.
+Large investors have recently added to or reduced their stakes in the business.
+Morgan Stanley increased its position in Moody’s by 6.9% during the 2nd quarter.
+Morgan Stanley now owns 2,014,775 shares of the business services provider’s stock valued at $730,094,000 after purchasing an additional 130,904 shares during the period.
+Stifel Financial Corp increased its position in Moody’s by 2.0% during the 4th quarter.
+Stifel Financial Corp now owns 17,130 shares of the business services provider’s stock valued at $6,692,000 after purchasing an additional 339 shares during the period.
+Vident Investment Advisory LLC increased its position in Moody’s by 32.7% during the 4th quarter.
+Vident Investment Advisory LLC now owns 8,412 shares of the business services provider’s stock valued at $3,286,000 after purchasing an additional 2,071 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich lifted its stake in shares of Moody’s by 690.9% during the 4th quarter.
+Ltd Zurich increased its position in Moody’s by 690.9% during the 4th quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 5,323 shares of the business services provider’s stock valued at $2,079,000 after buying an additional 4,650 shares in the last quarter.
-Finally, Toroso Investments LLC lifted its stake in shares of Moody’s by 43.2% during the 4th quarter.
-Toroso Investments LLC now owns 4,025 shares of the business services provider’s stock valued at $1,572,000 after buying an additional 1,215 shares in the last quarter.
-90.34% of the stock is owned by hedge funds and other institutional investors.
+Ltd Zurich now owns 5,323 shares of the business services provider’s stock valued at $2,079,000 after purchasing an additional 4,650 shares during the period.
+Finally, Toroso Investments LLC increased its position in Moody’s by 43.2% during the 4th quarter.
+Toroso Investments LLC now owns 4,025 shares of the business services provider’s stock valued at $1,572,000 after purchasing an additional 1,215 shares during the period.
+90.34% of the stock is owned by institutional investors and hedge funds.

 Moody’s Company Profile (Get Rating)